Dictionary Insertion Prompting for Multilingual Reasoning on Multilingual Large Language Models: Math Reasoning Tasks

 As in Table \ref{engtrans}, we see that the translation performance has improved from 39.91 in BLEU to 61.00 in BLEU, which is a large improvement.
 This is also consistent with chrF++ scores, improving from 61.01 to 76.97.
 This represents the usefulness of DIP in terms of the intermediate translation.

-As in Table \ref{thinking}, we see that while the thinking process can be diverse, there is a clear improvement when we compare DIP and the baselines in terms of their thinking process to the original ground truth in GSM8K.
-While there are some spikes in some languages, such as on xho\_Latn, DIP is still clearly better as indicated by the average performance.
+In Table \ref{thinking}, we see that while the thinking process can be diverse, there is a clear improvement between DIP and the baselines in terms of their thinking process to the original ground truth in GSM8K.
+This also indicates that the synthetic benchmark has reasonable quality, as the translated-back English aligns well with the original English dataset.